rachelkriggs/rachelkriggs.github.io/_posts/2019-04-14-arrival-time.md

 |      55|  55077.71|   NA|         NA|        NA|         NA|
 |      54|  51695.30|    1|   3382.416|  3.533212|  0.0655509|

 Under both frequentist and Bayesian approaches there is *not* an association between distance and arrival time for Tuesdays and Thursdays.
 For the frequentist approach the estimate is -1.02 with a confidence interval of 95% (-2.1, 0.0677).
 For the Bayesian approach the estimate is -1.02 with credible interval of 95% (-2.05, 0.02).
-As we can see from our ANOVA results, our model doesn't do significantly better than a null model, meaning that there is no significant explanatory power in adding distance from campus to explain to arrival time at the lecture hall for Tuesdays and Thursdays.
+As we can see from our ANOVA results, our model does not do significantly better than a null model, meaning that there is no significant explanatory power in adding distance from campus to explain to arrival time at the lecture hall for Tuesdays and Thursdays.

 ## 2. With Confounders